Why Sims reality show Spark'd has me completely hooked

 When I heard The Sims was getting a reality TV game show called Spark'd, I admit I raised my eyebrows.
 What was it going to look like?
 Players who make up stories in the game and post short film-style videos are incredibly talented and creative, but I couldn't imagine a whole show built around that concept.
 I liked watching YouTubers like Kelsey Impicciche (the Buzzfeed Multiplayer YouTuber known for creating the Sims 100 Baby Challenge), Deligracy and LilSimsie try challenges, review expansion packs and craft incredible builds, but did we really need a whole show?

-After I watched the first episode of Spark'd, which aired last week, my doubts vanished.
+After watching the first two episodes of Spark'd, which have aired the last two Fridays on TBS, my doubts have vanished.

 In the show, 10 YouTubers play the life simulation game, competing in timed challenges for a chance to win $100,000.
 It's the perfect mashup of creative reality competition shows like Face Off and YouTube LetsPlay videos.
 At the end of each challenge, the contestants presented creative characters in an original Sims story to a panel of three celebrity judges.